shaibs3/containers-tech-train/module_1/Process_namespace.md

 - `--fork`: Forks a new process to start the namespace.
 - `--mount-proc`: Remounts `/proc` to reflect the new namespace.
 - `bash`: Spawns a new shell process inside the namespace.
-3. **Question** - What processes do you expect to see in the new namespace?
+**Question** - What processes do you expect to see in the new namespace?
-4. **Question** - What is the PID of the bash process in the new namespace?
+**Question** - What is the PID of the bash process in the new namespace?
-5. **Question** - Are there any host processes listed in step 1 in the new namespace?
+**Question** - Are there any host processes listed in step 1 in the new namespace?

+#### 2. Observe a new child process in the new namespace

-6. Run a new process in the new process namespace.
+- Run a new process in the new process namespace.
    ```bash
    sleep 360 &
    ```
-7. **Question** - What do you think will be the relationship between the bash process that created the namespace and the new process created in step 5?
+**Question** - What do you think will be the relationship between the bash process that created the namespace and the new process created in step 5?
-8. See the process tree of the new namespace.
+- See the process tree of the new namespace.
    ```bash
    pstree -tpln
    ```
-8. **Question** - Is the process created in step 6 visibile on the host?
+**Question** - Is the process created in step 6 visibile on the host?
    - To verify open a new terminal and run -
       ```bash
       pstree -tpln
       ```
-10. Exit the new namespace.
+#### Cleanup

    ```bash
    exit
    ```